elminster-aom/homeworks/README.md

 Review the list of [TODOs](https://github.com/elminster-aom/homeworks/blob/main/docs/TODOS.md)

 ## References
-I would like to reference some useful information, that it has been crucial to the implementation of this solution.
-Thank you to their creators for their disinterested collaboration
+I would like to reference some useful information sources which have been crucial for the implementation of this solution and give thanks to their creators for their collaboration:
 * [How Postgresql COPY TO STDIN With CSV do on conflic do update?](https://stackoverflow.com/a/48020691)
 * [UPSERTs not working correctly #100,](https://github.com/timescale/timescaledb/issues/100)
 * [Reference about enable_auto_commit=False](https://www.thebookofjoel.com/python-kafka-consumers)